 The following statistics are based on the U.S. population (from https://www.ptsd.va.gov/):

 - About 7 or 8 out of every 100 people (or 7-8% of the population) will have PTSD at some point in their lives.

 - About 8 million adults have PTSD during a given year.
 This is only a small portion of those who have gone through a trauma.

-Nearly 20 percent of military service members who have returned from Iraq and Afghanistan — 300,000 in all — report symptoms of post traumatic stress disorder or major depression.
+Nearly 20 percent of military service members who have returned from active military service in Iraq and Afghanistan — 300,000 in all — report symptoms of post traumatic stress disorder or major depression.
 In addition, researchers found about 19 percent of returning service members report that they experienced a possible traumatic brain injury while deployed, with 7 percent reporting both a probable brain injury and current PTSD or major depression.1

 In a recent military study, entitled “Neurotherapy of Traumatic Brain Injury/Post-Traumatic Stress Symptoms in Vietnam Veterans”, comparisons of pre- and post-treatment questionnaire assessments revealed notable decreases for all symptoms, suggesting improvements across the broad domains of cognition, pain, sleep, fatigue, and mood/emotion, including post-traumatic stress symptoms.
 This was for veterans who have had these symptoms for many years.

 Military veterans are not the only ones with PTSD- there are many others who suffer from the neurological repercussions of past traumas, both physical and psychological.
 Complex Post Traumatic Stress Disorder (C-PTSD) is a condition that results from chronic or long-term exposure to emotional trauma over which a victim has little or no control and from which there is little or no hope of escape, such as in cases of: domestic emotional, physical or sexual abuse.

 Neurofeedback can be combined with traditional talk therapy to speed the process of recovery for individuals with PTSD: